18F/uswds-jekyll/pages/guide/quick-start.md

 You can view the full set of options and their descriptions by typing `man scp`

-Other options for small transfer include Cyberduck (https://cyberduck.io/) and FileZilla (https://filezilla-project.org/).
+Other options for small transfer include [Cyberduck](https://cyberduck.io/) and [FileZilla](https://filezilla-project.org/).

-## Globus Data Transfers

 ## Shipping hard drives

 For extremelylarge data sets typcally < 1TB

-Large data transfers will be facilitated by the Virtual Core and involves users shipping hard disk drives with their data on it to the Virtual Core.
-The Virtual Core with then upload the data directly and put in in a project directory specified by the user.
+Large data transfers will be facilitated by the Virtual Research Support Core (VRSC) and involves users shipping hard disk drives with their data on it to the VRSC.
+The VRSC will then upload the data directly and put it in a project directory specified by the user.

-If you have over 50 GB of data that needs to be transferred onto SCINet for analysis, please submit a request to the Virtual Core requesting a data transfer with the following information:
+If you have over 50 GB of data that needs to be transferred onto SCINet for analysis, please submit a request by email to the VRSC requesting a data transfer with the following information:

 * Amount of data
 * Target project directory
-* Type of filesystem the data is coming from (Window, Mac, Linux)
+* Type of filesystem the data is coming from (Windows, Mac, Linux)
 * If the project directory does not already exist please follow the instructions above for requesting a project directory.

 Once the project directory is set up then copy the data onto an external drive (not a USB drive).
-You are responsible for purchasing your own drive(s), and any type of drive is fine but we strongly recommend NOT to use Western Digital external drives.
-Disks must be EXT4, NTFS, HFS, XFS, or FAT formatted
+You are responsible for purchasing your own drive(s) and any type of drive is fine but we strongly recommend NOT to use Western Digital external drives.
+Disks must be EXT4, NTFS, HFS, XFS, or FAT formatted.

 Ship the disk to the following address and send us the tracking information: